GregHilston/toolbox/notes.md

 ## Vim

+- use `:source ~/.config/nvim/init.vim` to resource inside of neovim
-use: gt to switch active tab
+- use: gt to switch active tab
 - use :f to get the current file's path
 - use following to open new tab
     - :tabnew path/to/file